All Episodes

 So it's a fair fight.

-Uh even if it's two outsider conservatives against Donald Trump, I see a fair fight.
+Even if it's two outsider conservatives against Donald Trump, I see a fair fight.

-Any more than two, no.
+Any more than two?

-Donald Trump wins, he'll have the biggest plurality.
+He'll have the biggest plurality.

 Perhaps I'm a little naive.

-Why is it that I don't like when Republicans are killing each other.
+Why is it that I don't like when Republicans are killing each other?

-And and look, we we can go back, we can take this to Senator McCain and George W. Bush and go back to the primaries in 2000.
+We can take this to Senator McCain and George W. Bush and go back to the primaries in 2000.

 And if you remember, it got ugly.